Is Shen Yun Cult? CCP Propaganda vs. Real Allegations in 2026

 🇺🇸 Source 2 — Western / Legal

-These two sources are institutionally independent, pursue different purposes, and their evidence is categorically different.
+These two sources are institutionally independent and their evidence is categorically different.
 The Chinese government wants to shut Shen Yun down because it exposes CCP crimes.
 Former performers allege they were harmed inside the organization.
 These are not the same claim, even when they use similar language.

 ⚠️ Why conflation matters The CCP has explicitly sought to amplify Western allegations as confirmation of its own “cult” narrative — treating independent legal proceedings as propaganda wins.
 Meanwhile, some Western coverage has uncritically repeated CCP talking points alongside legitimate reporting.
 Readers deserve to know which they are reading at any given moment.